sbn-psi/dmsp/LDDTesting/LDDTestingTechniques.md

 * Since monolithic tests have only a pass/fail result, and there are multiple expected failures, it's possible to miss failures
 * This can be mitigated by expecting a certain number of failures, or checking for specific failure messages
-    * This would require updates to the test runner
+    * This would require updates to the testing framework

 ## How many tests?